 This statement is not an income statement.
-It excludes all non cash transactions such as depreciation and valuations.
+It excludes all non-cash transactions such as depreciation and valuations.

 For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to GWRC's Revenue and Financing Policy.
-All figures on this page exclude GST

-Regional leadership - Ngā kaihautū o te rohe
+Ngā kaihautū o te rohe - Regional leadership